What is Back Labor Pain? Back Labor vs Back Pain

 Not necessarily.

-But back labor pain can be a precursor to these things happening, which kick-start labor, so make sure you have your hospital bag packed, because it could be starting days or even hours from now.
+But back labor pain can be referred pain from your contractions or a precursor to labor, so make sure you have your hospital bag packed, because it could be time for baby to make their grand arrival — days, or even hours, from now.

 Can you have back labor and not feel contractions?

-Among the back labor stories of our Peanut mamas, a lot of them had back labor pain before contractions ‒ before labor officially started.
+Among the back labor stories of our Peanut mamas, a lot of them said they had back pain without contractions before labor officially started.

 Can you get Braxton Hicks in your back?